google/comprehensive-rust/src/hello-world/hello-world.md

 <details>

 This slide tries to make the students comfortable with Rust code.
-They will see a ton of it over the next three days so we start small with something familiar.
+They will see a ton of it over the next four days so we start small with something familiar.

 Key points: